-In August 1971, the announcement was made that all the funeral directors in the five county area of Daviess, Gentry, Worth, Mercer and Harrison would terminate their ambulance service.
+In August, 1971, an announcement was made stating all the funeral directors in the five county area of Daviess, Gentry, Worth, Mercer and Harrison would terminate their private ambulance services.
 This action meant Daviess County would have to set up some type of ambulance service by Jan.
-1.
+1, 1972.

 An ambulance service was soon made possible by the Chamber of Commerce, the Lions Club and the Rotary Club, each paying $500 to underwrite the cost of the service for a period of six months.
 The service was to be set up as a non-profit corporation and known as the Emergency Ambulance Service and would operate on a 24 hour basis.